Lawn Care

 Our Stance on Fungicides

-While chemical fungicides are an option, we generally don't recommend them for residential lawns.
-They're often a costly, temporary fix that can harm the beneficial microbial ecosystem your soil needs to be healthy.
-A long-term strategy built on proper care is almost always the superior approach for a truly resilient lawn.
+Because Ascochyta is a superficial leaf disease that doesn't kill the roots, local university extensions do not recommend chemical fungicides for it.
+Fungicides are an expensive, temporary fix that can disrupt the beneficial microbial ecosystem your soil needs to stay healthy.
+A long-term strategy built on proper cultural care is the superior, science-backed approach for a truly resilient Minnesota lawn.

-Ready to fight back against lawn fungus?
+Ready to protect your lawn?
 Contact us for a free estimate on aeration & seeding or our fertilizer & weed control program.

 Need Help With Your Lawn?